mystery-o-matic/mystery-o-matic.github.io/README.md

 mystery-o-matic will always generate a fresh mystery to solve, but depending on the output mode (`--mode`) will produce different results:

 * `html`: it will generate a local copy of mystery-o-matic.com which contains the description of the case, some clues and the solution.
-* `text`: it will start an interactive version of a murder mystery to solve by command It can also start a Telegram bot if an API key is provided.
+* `text`: it will start an interactive version of a murder mystery to solve by specific commands.
+It can also start a Telegram bot if an API key is provided.

 By default, it will use the `html` output to generate a new mystery in the default scenario: